-CaixaForum Barcelona is a cultural center owned by La Caixa located on the mountain of Montjuïc.
-It is managed by the La Caixa Foundation and offers numerous cultural, artistic and educational activities for all audiences at affordable prices.
-Exhibitions, film cycles, conferences, workshops, installations... fill the spaces of the old Casaramona factory, in a modernist style, which was designed by the architect Josep Puig i Cadafalch.
-Therefore, in addition to the exhibitions that you can contemplate and the activities in which you can participate (always very interesting), CaixaForum Barcelona deserves a visit to the building that houses it.
-A building with internal streets and a terrace overlooking the mountain of Montjuïc.
+CaixaForum Barcelona is a cultural center owned by la Caixa Foundation located on the mountain of Montjuïc.
+It offers numerous cultural, artistic and educational activities for all audiences at affordable prices.
+Exhibitions, film series, lectures, workshops, installations ... fill the spaces of the old Casaramona factory, modernist style, which was designed by the architect Josep Puig i Cadafalch.
+In addition to the exhibitions you can see and the activities you can develop, which are always very interesting, CaixaForum Barcelona is worth a visit for the building that houses it.
+A building with interior streets and a terrace overlooking the mountain of Montjuïc.

 The old Casaramona factory, headquarters of CaixaForum Barcelona

-As we have already mentioned, CaixaForum Barcelona is located in an old factory.
+As we have already mentioned, CaixaForum Barcelona is located in a former factory.
 Let's see more details.
-The factory that owned Casimir Casaramona i Puigcercós, a cotton industrialist specializing in the manufacture of towels and blankets, had burned.
-To build a new one, he commissioned the project from one of the most important architects of the time, Josep Puig i Cadafalch.
-The modernist architect designed a horizontal factory that facilitated the movement of goods through a system of internal streets, a similar system that he also used in the construction of the Hospital de Sant Pau.
-In addition to the streets, the factory had other important technical innovations for the time, such as large windows and fire towers.
-The "La Caixa" Foundation bought the building in 2002, and reformed it to adapt it to cultural and social uses.
+The factory owned by Casimir Casaramona i Puigcercós, a cotton industrialist specialized in the manufacture of towels and blankets, had burned down.
+To build a new one, he commissioned the project to one of the most important architects of the time, Josep Puig i Cadafalch.
+The modernist architect designed a horizontal factory that facilitated the transfer of goods by means of a system of internal streets, a similar system that he also used in the construction of the Hospital de Sant Pau.
+In addition to the internal lanes, the factory had other important technical innovations for the time, such as large windows and fireproof towers. "la Caixa" Foundation bought the building in 2002, and renovated it to adapt it for cultural and social uses.